jillesvangurp/iterables-support/README.md

 ### Concurrency: ConcurrentProcessingIterable

+The map and reduce functions above are single threaded.
+Sometimes, it is nice to use multiple threads and process things a bit faster if you have a nice multi core CPU.
+ConcurrentProcessingIterable allows you to do just that.

-Use multiple threads to concurrently map or map/reduce any iterable.
-Uses try with resources so you don't have to worry about creating and destroying threads and executors.
+`ConcurrentProcessingIterable` implements the producer consumer pattern and uses a queue to provide data from the producer thread to the consumer threads that each apply the processor to their input.
+The result is of course iterable, so you can concurrently process input simply by iterating over the output.
+Uses try with resources so you don't have to worry about creating and destroying threads and executors, etc.

 Extremely easy to use with these two functions:

-- Iterables.processConcurrently
+- `Iterables.processConcurrently(..)`
-- Iterables.mapReduce
+- `Iterables.mapReduce(..)`

 ```
         // some large input